 - Apply for any support you’re eligible for

 Depending on where you live, financial assistance can come from several sources: the government, unions, food banks, or Islamic aid organizations.

-While it’s too late to save for this emergency, it’s time to create an emergency budget based on your reduced level of income.
+While it’s too late to save for this emergency, creating an emergency budget based on your reduced income level is time.
 Start by outlining your most essential expenses, including your housing, medical costs, and reasonable amounts for food and transportation.

-Keep in mind that due to self-isolation, review your unnecessary expenses those you are doing before the COVID-19 situation.
-You can hold any unnecessary monthly subscriptions, and even call every service provider you pay to reduce or waive part of their fees.
+Remember that due to self-isolation, review your unnecessary expenses those you are doing before the COVID-19 situation.
+You can hold unnecessary monthly subscriptions and even call every service provider you pay to reduce or waive part of their fees.

 Save on groceries by cleaning out your fridge, freezer, and pantry before doing another round of grocery shopping.
 And avoid by all means wasting food in Ramadan at Iftar and Suhoor.

 Try to use your skills and apply for an online matching job or offer tutoring services.
 They are highly in demand, given the school closure.
 Until you get the opportunity, keep learning and upgrading your qualifications.